Grim-/OutwardSuperSimpleExample/README.md

 # OutwardSuperSimpleExample

-Firstly I'd like to cover some Unity Basics.
+Firstly I'd like to cover some Unity Basics before moving on to the mod itself.

 ## Part One : Unity 101.